-Tom Dixon’s obsession with materiality, manufacturing and form begun in 1975 during his pottery A levels and life drawing classes.
-He was projected into the design world after his first lesson in oxy-acetylene welding in 1983.
-Ostensibly learnt in a bid to repair his broken motorcycle, Tom quickly applied the manufacturing technique to transform scrap metal into a range of semi-functional objects.
+Tom Dixon’s eponymous brand was created in 2002, with a mission to design, illuminate and furnish the future with innovative lighting, furniture and accessories of longevity, simplicity and materiality inspired by Britain’s unique heritage.
+His obsession with materiality, manufacturing and form begun in 1975 during his pottery A levels and life drawing classes.
+After a lesson in welding, Tom quickly applied the manufacturing technique to transform scrap metal into a range of semi-functional objects.

 Inspired by the nation’s unique heritage, the brand has a commitment to innovation and a mission to revive the British furniture industry.
-Their extraordinary collection of lighting, vases and accessories are revolutionary yet suitable for everyday use and inject iconic design into the home.
+Tom Dixon’s extraordinary collection of lighting includes eye-catching pendant ceiling lights and the iconic Melt Light, each effortlessly illuminating a setting in luxury style.
+Whilst scented candles inspired by form and material create the ultimate in relaxation.
+Using copper detailing and unique shapes, Tom Dixon translates his renowned style into a range of furniture, vases and accessories each are revolutionary yet remain suitable for everyday use.